CyberRoute/phonautograph/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Icons by [FontAwesome](https://fontawesome.com/).
 - Sentiment analysis using [NLTK](https://www.nltk.org/).

-Feel free to customize this README to better suit your project and provide more detailed instructions or information.